Sign up to our Newsletter

 Top Law Schools In South Carolina

-Law School U.S. News Ranking Acceptance Rate Median LSAT Median GPA
+Law School Our South Carolina Law School Ranking Acceptance Rate Median LSAT Median GPA First-Time Bar Passage Rate

 The University of Charleston - Charleston School of Law

-Law School U.S. News Ranking Acceptance Rate Median LSAT Median GPA Bar Passage Rate
+Law School National Ranking Acceptance Rate Median LSAT Median GPA First-Time Bar Passage Rate

 The University of Charleston is a private university in the bustling port city of Charleston.
 If you want to study law in a vibrant city filled with culture, the Charleston School of Law might be right for you.